DeSantis teases 'more to come' on latest twist in Disney battle: 'You ain't seen nothing yet' - KTVZ

 “They basically got everything they wanted for the many decades they’ve been operating in Florida — until now, because now there’s a new sheriff in town,” DeSantis said at Thursday’s event.

+DeSantis’ office on Thursday declined to say when the governor discovered Disney maneuvered to salvage its special powers.

-Despite his upbeat take on the latest developments, DeSantis featured his battle with Disney far less than he has in previous speeches on his book tour.
-The saga has taken a prominent role in his political rise, occupying an entire chapter of his new book.
+Despite his upbeat take on the latest developments, DeSantis on Thursday spoke less about his battle with Disney than he has in previous speeches on his recent book tour.
+The saga typically occupies a prominent space in his remarks — often with a lengthy tale about his Disney World wedding — and it’s the subject of an entire chapter of his new book.

+Now, if Disney gets its way, it will be decades before DeSantis and his successors gain significant power over the entertainment company.

+Under the agreement, quietly approved on February 8 as Florida lawmakers met in special session to hand DeSantis control of the Reedy Creek Improvement District, Disney will maintain control over much of the district for 30 years.
+Lawyers for the new board also said Disney has veto authority over any public project in the district.

 The-CNN-Wire